KubaO/mublog-py/README.md

-# μblog
+# μblog-py

 ## Overview
+This is a Python port of [μblog](https://github.com/766F6964/mublog).

-The goal of μblog (pronounced /myuːblɒɡ/) is to provide a single script that allows you to generate and manage a tiny static site blog.
+The goal of μblog-py is to provide a single script that allows you to generate and manage a tiny static site blog.
-The μblog tool is written in shell script.
+The μblog-py tool is written in Python, and has been ported from the shell script in the parent μblog project.
 It generates posts written in markdown in a beautiful, but minimalistic blog site.
 Create your blog now, without having to leverage large frameworks and software stacks.

 **Showcase:**